Computer Vision Privacy and Security - Our Commitment

 Worker unions often express concern about how these technologies impact employee privacy, particularly in surveillance-heavy environments.

-High-Profile Privacy Breaches and Their Impact
+High-Profile Privacy Breaches and AI Model Vulnerabilities

-The understanding of the implications of a privacy breach, as well as the emphasis being put on data privacy, has been driven by recent high-profile examples which have garnered a significant amount of negative media attention.
+The understanding of the implications of a privacy breach, as well as the emphasis being put on data privacy, has been driven by recent high-profile examples, which have garnered a significant amount of negative media attention.

 While the security designs embedded in these systems are focused on safeguarding data collection, the privacy principles implemented are focused on safeguarding user identity.
 There is always a risk of a data breach in any system, which even tech giants have been unable to prevent.

-Global Perspectives on Privacy Definitions
+Global Perspectives on Data Privacy Regulations

 The concept of privacy is difficult to measure and, in some cases, define.
 Ethical considerations play a significant role in shaping these definitions, which are based on strict individualistic definitions in the Western world.
 In the East, the definitions are looser and based more upon the collective community.